 Downtown, around town, between local colleges and universities, west to Boone for a ski trip or Appalachian State University football game, east to Chapel Hill, the beach, the mountains, New York to New Orleans, or the Piedmont Triad International Airport – easily reach all of these destinations from UNCG riding a bus or train!

 The UNCG transit hub is centrally located behind the library tower at the Walker Avenue circle.
-Spartan Chariot and HEAT buses stop at the Walker Avenue transit hub.
+Spartan Chariot buses stop at the Walker Avenue transit hub.
 PART buses stop in front of the EUC.
 Additional bus stops are located within walking distance of central campus.
-GTA and HEAT buses connect for transfers at The Depot downtown.
+GTA buses connect for transfers at The Depot downtown.
 From The Depot riders may connect to Amtrak trains, Greyhound buses, or the PART hub.

 Bus